BimmerGestalt/IDriveConnectAddons/README.md

 By using AM App Icons as launchers into other apps, we can essentially create custom apps to provide richer experiences:

 - An overview of upcoming traffic obstacles or a way to report them, using blitzer.de for example
+- An app to view and add to-do task list items, perhaps as voice memos, integrating into an existing tasklist app somehow

 ## Unknown Possibilities